prrvchr/eMailerOOo/README.md

 - Updated the [Python packaging][96] package to version 24.1.
 - Updated the [Python setuptools][97] package to version 72.1.0 in order to respond to the [Dependabot security alert][98].
 - Updated the [Python validators][99] package to version 0.33.0.
+- The extension will ask you to install the OAuth2OOo and jdbcDriverOOo extensions in versions 1.3.6 and 1.4.2 respectively minimum.

 ### What remains to be done for version 1.2.4: